-G. W. Whistler's work took the family to Russia from 1843 to 1848.
-The young James Whistler studied art with a student, A. O. Koritskii, and at the Imperial Academy of Fine Arts in St Petersburg.
-While convalescing from illness, he looked at a book of Hogarth engravings that made a lasting impression on him.
+G. W. Whistler’s work took the family to Russia from 1843 to 1848.
+The young James Whistler studied art with an art student, A. O. Koritskii, and at the Imperial Academy of Fine Arts in St Petersburg.
+While convalescing from illness, he studied a book of Hogarth engravings that made a lasting impression on him.
 In London, he saw Raphael cartoons at Hampton Court and Rembrandt etchings owned by his brother-in-law, Francis Seymour Haden.

 After his father’s death in 1849, the family returned to America.
 In 1851, Whistler entered the United States Military Academy at West Point, studying art under Robert W. Weir.
 Lessons included copying from European engravings in the West Point collection, and topographical drawing, at which he excelled, but deficiencies in chemistry and discipline led to his expulsion in 1854.
 An interlude in the drawing division of the U.S. Coast and Geodetic Survey, Washington, DC, provided training in etching, the basis of his future career.
 In 1855 he sailed for Europe to study art, and, while remaining an American citizen, never returned.